sonic160/dtr_digital_model_simulink/README.md

 As a use case of this digital model, you will find a script and tutorial on how to use this digital model to generate simulated failure data to train a fault diagnosis model in the virtual space.
 Then, you will also find scripts and tutorials to run tests on a physical robot and collect data using the digital twin of it.
 The collected data are, then, used to evaluate the performance of the AI modeled trained by the simulation data.

+For more details, please refer to this papers:

+Court, K.M., Court, X.M., Du, S. and Zeng, Z., 2024.
+Use Digital Twins to Support Fault Diagnosis From System-level Condition-monitoring Data. arXiv preprint [https://arxiv.org/abs/2411.01360][paper-1].

 <p align="right">(<a href="#readme-top">back to top</a>)</p>